gianarb/gianarb.github.com/_posts/2017-10-20-from-docker-to-moby.markdown

 Everything happens down the street, in the open source ecosystem.
 Moby won't contain the CLI that new know.

-<--- I need to understand if this is true
 Moby won't have the swarmkit integration as we know it.
 It was something that Docker as company was looking to have.
-Mainly to inject an orchestrator in milion of laptops.
-Other companies and projects that are not using swarm don't need it.
+Mainly to inject an orchestrator in million of laptops.
+Other companies and projects that are not using swarm don't need it and they will be able to remove it in some way.
---->

-Companies like Pivotal, AWS are working on
-`contained` because other the runtime behind Docker it's what matters for a lot of projects that are just looking to run containers without all the layers on top of it to make it friendly.
+Companies like Pivotal, AWS are working on `containerd` because other the runtime behind Docker it's what matters for a lot of projects that are just looking to run containers without all the layers on top of it to make it friendly.
 ECS, Cloud Foundry are the actual layers on top of "what runs a container".